 How To Make A Reservation:

 We do not take reservations over the phone.
-Any cancellations will be posted on the reservation page.

 The Roster on the School Reservation Information Ticket Will Request the Following Information Below:

 Please keep in mind that while you will receive a confirmation email with tickets and your paperwork, your reservation can still be CANCELLED if we find major problems (i.e. your school is banned, out of state, etc.) If you do not see a confirmation email, please check your junk/spam mail, as sometimes it filters there.
 If it’s not in your junk/spam folder please inform us by sending us an email at [email protected] or calling our guest services office.

 When you make your reservation, your chaperone number should be set to fit the 1(Chaperone) to 5 (Student) ratio.
 Adults covered in this ratio will receive free admission.
 Please keep in mind that teachers are incorporated into this number.
 If the teachers want to be separate to supervise the chaperones, they will need to pay admission or they can use their membership if they have one.
 Extra chaperones will need to be paid for or they can use their zoo membership.
 If you are paying for extra chaperones, student siblings, or preschool children, please make sure to state this in your roster information.
 Memberships are not allowed to be used to get in extra children that are not their dependent children.
 If a school is caught misusing a membership, that membership holder might get their membership revoked/blocked from receiving entrance into the zoo.